Departmental Leadership

 David Cannatella

-David Cannatella has been with the University since 1990 and conducts research into the systematics and evolution of frogs, as well as salamanders, birds and bird fossils.
-He received his undergraduate degree from the University of Southwestern Louisiana in Lafayette and Master’s and Ph.D. degrees from the University of Kansas, after which he conducted postdoctoral research in the Museum of Vertebrate Zoology at the University of California, Berkeley.
-He served on the faculty previously at Louisana State University in the Museum of Natural Sciences, where he served also as the curator of amphibians, before serving as a research curator at UT Austin and joining the faculty.
-Cannatella also oversees the collections for the Biodiversity Center and is a professor of Integrative Biology at The University of Texas at Austin.
+David Cannatella has been with the University since 1990 and conducts research into the systematics, evolution and comparative biology in the Amphibian Tree of Life.
+He received his undergraduate degree from the University of Southwestern Louisiana in Lafayette and his Masters and Ph.D. degrees from the University of Kansas, after which he was a postdoctoral researcher in the Museum of Vertebrate Zoology at the University of California, Berkeley.
+He served on the faculty previously at Louisiana State University in the Museum of Natural Sciences, where he served also as the Curator of amphibians, before serving as a research curator at UT Austin and joining the faculty.
+Cannatella also oversees the collections for the Biodiversity Center and is a professor of Integrative Biology.

 Kelly Zamudio